-&lt;sup>193 Bournemouth, Poole and Dorset Local Transport Plan 4 (April 2014).
+186 Bournemouth, Poole and Dorset Local Transport Plan 3 (April 2011)

-- enhancement of Gillingham Railway Station as a transport hub, including improvements to accommodate the improved services made possible by the construction of the enhanced passing loop at Axminster; and - improvement of road links south from Gillingham to encourage the use of the A30 as an alternative to the A303 for trips to Yeovil and Salisbury (notably by construction of the A30/B3018 Enmore Green link road on the edge of Shaftesbury). - 7.31 The Council will continue to work with developers to ensure that the proposed southern extension of Gillingham is accessible to and connected with the town centre and with public transport services.
-The Council also will work with Highways England and Dorset County Council to reduce as far as possible the potential for increased trips from development at Gillingham onto the A303.
+- reduce the need to travel.
+Community Travel Exchange Hubs are seen as one way of achieving that. - 7.27 All the foregoing elements support Policy 2 Core Spatial Strategy, which seeks to concentrate development at the District's four main towns with a focus on meeting local needs elsewhere. - Strategic Highway Network - 7.28 The Exeter to London and the Weymouth to London strategic transport corridors pass through (respectively) the northern and southern edges of the District.
+They are discussed in more detail in Section 2 and in the Infrastructure Background Paper.
+The Highways Agency seeks to make the best use of existing strategic transport infrastructure, which it sees as key to encouraging economic growth, and looks to developers to 'manage down' the impact of development on strategic corridors. - 7.29 Most of the development proposed in North Dorset is not likely to have a major impact on strategic transport corridors.
+The exception is development at Gillingham and its possible impact on the Exeter to London corridor, particularly the potential for increased congestion on the A303.
+Significant development at Blandford would also need to have regard to any potential impacts on the A31/A35 corridor. - 7.30 Consequently, the following measures will help to reduce the potential for additional trips on the A303: - ensuring that new development at Gillingham is accessible to the town centre, employment opportunities, the railway station and the relatively frequent Gillingham / Shaftesbury bus service; - enhancement of Gillingham Railway Station as a transport hub, including improvements to accommodate the improved services made possible by the construction of the enhanced passing loop at Axminster187; and - improvement of road links south from Gillingham to encourage the use of the A30 as an alternative to the A303 for trips to Yeovil and Salisbury (notably by construction of the A30/B3018 Enmore Green link road on the edge of Shaftesbury). - 7.31 The Council will continue to work with developers to ensure that the proposed southern extension of Gillingham is accessible to and connected with the town centre and with public transport services.
+The Council also will work with the Highways Agency and Dorset County Council to reduce as far as possible the potential for increased trips from development at Gillingham onto the A303.